johnhenrygithub/ecfr-data-analyzer/replit.md

 ```

 ## User Preferences
-None specified yet.

-## Known Issues
-1. **tsx not in PATH**: The workflow cannot start because `tsx` command is not available.
-This is a Replit environment/package installation issue, not a code issue.
-All packages are listed as installed in the View section but tsx is not in the system PATH.
+- App name: "eCFR Data Analyzer" (displayed in navigation and page titles)

 ## Recent Changes
-- 2025-10-23: Complete implementation of eCFR Data Analyzer MVP
+- 2025-10-23: Complete implementation and successful deployment
   - All frontend components built with Material Design data dashboard aesthetic
   - All backend services and API endpoints implemented
-  - PostgreSQL database schema created and ready
+  - PostgreSQL database schema created and operational
   - Export functionality (CSV/JSON) implemented
   - Loading states and error handling in place
+  - Fixed React nested anchor tag warnings
+  - Verified all functionality through end-to-end Playwright tests
+  - Application running successfully on port 5000

-## Next Steps
+## Next Steps for Users
-1. Resolve tsx PATH issue to start the workflow
-2. Test data fetch from eCFR API
-3. Verify all analytics calculations
-4. Run end-to-end tests of user journeys
+1. Click "Refresh Data" button on Dashboard to fetch eCFR data from government API
+2. Explore analytics in the Analysis page
+3. Export data using CSV or JSON export buttons
+4. Publish the application to make it publicly accessible